Diseases

 • Human infected/disease

 SVD virus has evolved from the human enterovirus coxsackievirus B5 to which it is antigenically related, but transmission of CV-B5 between pigs does not occur.
-Seroconversion or disease was never reported in farmers or veterinarians working with infected pigs; however, seroconversion in humans has rarely occurred in laboratory workers associated with mild flu-like clinical disease, with exception of one case of association with meningitis.
+Seroconversion or disease was never reported in farmers or veterinarians working with infected pigs; however, seroconversion in humans has rarely occurred in laboratory workers associated with mild flu-like clinical disease, with the exception of one case of association with meningitis.

 • Vector cyclical/non-cyclical